agnsn25/ContentForge/replit.md

   - New subscriptions use Stripe Checkout Sessions (hosted payment page)
   - Plan switching for users with valid Stripe subscription IDs uses Stripe Subscriptions API directly
   - Subscriptions without Stripe IDs (legacy/test data) automatically route through new checkout flow
+- **Auto-Sync Functionality:**
+  - When users attempt plan changes, the system automatically detects if `stripe_subscription_id` is NULL
+  - Triggers seamless background sync from Stripe to populate missing subscription data
+  - **Stale Customer ID Handling:** If a user's `stripe_customer_id` is invalid or missing in Stripe:
+    - System automatically creates a new Stripe customer using the user's email
+    - Updates database with the new valid customer ID
+    - Gracefully falls back to new checkout flow if no Stripe subscriptions exist
+  - **User Experience:** Entire auto-sync process is transparent with loading states ("Syncing your subscription from Stripe...")
+  - **Error Recovery:** If sync fails or finds no subscriptions, automatically redirects to new subscription checkout
+  - **No Manual Intervention:** Users never need to click "Sync from Stripe" button manually - it happens automatically during plan changes

 **Setup Requirements:**
 To enable payments, you need to: